archimatetool/OpenGroupXMLExchange/README.md

-﻿# Open Group ArchiMate® XML Exchange Plug-ins for Archi®
+# The Open Group ArchiMate® XML Exchange Plug-ins for Archi®

 ## Purpose

-The purpose of these plug-ins is to implement the Open Group's ArchiMate® XML exchange format in Archi® the ArchiMate modelling tool.
+The purpose of these plug-ins is to implement The Open Group's ArchiMate® XML exchange format in Archi® the ArchiMate modelling tool.
 The implementation consists of a plug-in to import and export ArchiMate models as XML files, contextual Help, and Unit Tests.

-For more information see [https://www2.opengroup.org/ogsys/catalog/S142](https://www2.opengroup.org/ogsys/catalog/S142)
+For more information see [https://www2.opengroup.org/ogsys/catalog/S142]() and the FAQ at [http://www.opengroup.org/subjectareas/enterprise/archimate/model-exchange-file-format]()